Bundles

 When you add MPEG files, Vidsy.ai converts them to MP4 automatically so they can be played and analyzed in the normal recording workflow.

-What you can do with a bundle
+Work with a bundle

 Analyze or re-analyze the bundle